R(Gallaher) v Competition and Markets Authority and the Search for the Principle of Equal Treatment

-The team is consistently recognised for its public inquiry expertise, with over twenty five years of experience representing individuals, public figures and organisations in all the major inquiries.
+Our team is consistently recognised for its public inquiry expertise, with over twenty five years of experience representing individuals, public figures and organisations in all major inquiries.

-Inquiries are set up to address significant public concern about major events, in order to learn the facts of what happened as well as lessons for the future.
+A public inquiry is set up to address significant public concern about major events in order to learn the facts of what happened, as well as lessons for the future.
 They are high profile, emotionally charged and the focus of intense media scrutiny.
-Appearing before one is a daunting experience, whether you are an individual, senior professional, public official, major corporation or public sector body.
+Appearing before one can be a daunting experience, whether you are an individual, senior professional, public official, major corporation or public sector body.

-We know that you will also have wider interests at stake, be they reputational, professional, commercial or financial, and we carefully help you chart a course which focuses on those concerns, alongside the immediate demands of the inquiry.
+We understand that you will have wider interests at stake, be they reputational, professional, commercial or financial, and we can carefully help you chart a course which focuses on those concerns, alongside the immediate demands of the inquiry.

 We will work very closely with you to gain complete insight into your situation from the outset.
-The breadth of our expertise means that you can be confident that your interests are taken care of from the moment you instruct us, from communicating with the inquiry and assisting you prepare your evidence, to ensuring you are ready to appear at a hearing, and taking care of your reputation management needs.
+The breadth of our expertise means that you can be confident that your interests are taken care of; from initial contact with the inquiry and assisting you prepare your evidence to ensuring you are ready to appear at a hearing, as well as taking care of your reputation management needs throughout.

-Led by Adam Chapman, Stephen Parkinson and Emily Carter, our expertise in public inquiries extends across the firm and includes members of our clinical negligence, disputes and criminal teams, allowing us to resource a substantial and truly experienced inquiry team.
+Led by Adam Chapman, Stephen Parkinson, Emily Carter and Sophie Kemp, our expertise in public inquiries extends across the firm and includes members of our dispute resolution, clinical negligence, and criminal litigation teams, allowing us to resource a substantial and truly experienced public inquiry team.

 Partner and Head of Department